iamtheyammer/canvascbl/backend/README.md

 ## Environment Variables

 Some environment variables are required to start the proxy server.
+This list is very, very out of date.

 ```sh
 # Contains your Canvas OAuth2 Client ID